The AI Race

 “We currently believe the best way to successfully navigate AI deployment challenges is with a tight feedback loop of rapid learning and careful iteration.
 Society will face major questions about what AI systems are allowed to do, how to combat bias, how to deal with job displacement, and more.
 The optimal decisions will depend on the path the technology takes, and like any new field, most expert predictions have been wrong so far.
 This makes planning in a vacuum very difficult.”

-In Anthropic’s Core Views on Safety, they argue that safety is a reason to race to (or past) the capabilities frontier:
+Similarly, Anthropic’s Core Views on Safety argues that safety is a reason to race to (or past) the capabilities frontier:

 “Unfortunately, if empirical safety research requires large models, that forces us to confront a difficult trade-off.
 We must make every effort to avoid a scenario in which safety-motivated research accelerates the deployment of dangerous technologies.
 But we also cannot let excessive caution make it so that the most safety-conscious research efforts only ever engage with systems that are far behind the frontier, thereby dramatically slowing down what we see as vital research.
 Furthermore, we think that in practice, doing safety research isn’t enough – it’s also important to build an organization with the institutional knowledge to integrate the latest safety research into real systems as quickly as possible.”